smithy-lang/smithy-dafny/codegen/README.md

 for generating a Dafny client for a given Smithy model, as described in the
 [Smithy codegen docs](https://smithy.io/2.0/guides/using-code-generation/generating-a-client.html).
-For now the library will only support AWS service models, since the implementation will generate both Dafny code and target language code to wrap existing AWS SDKs.

 *WARNING: All internal and external interfaces are considered unstable and subject to change without notice.*